 Any products that we may develop may compete with other product candidates and products for access to manufacturing facilities.
-There are a limited number of manufacturers that operate under cGMP or QSR regulations and that might be capable of manufacturing for us.
+Because there are a limited number of manufacturers that operate under cGMP or QSR regulations and that might be capable of manufacturing for us, we may not have access to such manufacturers.

 We currently rely on single suppliers for the resins, media and filters that we use for our manufacturing process.
 We purchase these materials from our suppliers on a purchase order basis and do not have long-term supply agreements in place.
 Any performance failure or refusal to supply on the part of our existing or future suppliers could delay clinical development, marketing approval or commercialization of our products.
 If our current suppliers cannot perform as agreed, we may be required to replace one or more of these suppliers.
-Although we believe that there are a number of potential long-term replacements to each supplier, we may incur added costs and delays in identifying and qualifying any such replacements.
+Although we believe that there may be a number of potential long-term replacements to each supplier, we may incur added costs and delays in identifying and qualifying any such replacements.

 We likely will rely upon third party manufacturers to provide us with necessary reagents and instruments to develop, test and manufacture our in vitro companion diagnostics.
 Currently, many reagents are marketed as Research Use Only, or RUO, products under FDA regulations.
 In June 2011, the FDA issued a draft guidance that outlined the FDA's intention to impose additional restrictions on the provision of RUO products.
-If this guidance is finalized, we may experience difficulty securing the reagents that we need.
+If this guidance is finalized as drafted, we may experience difficulty securing the reagents that we need.